 This resolution and related information was produced in consultation with experts and intended to accurately reflect the work of Jefferson and Madison, as well as the act of Congress that designated January 16th as Religious Freedom Day.

-A version of this resolution has already been introduced by veteran State Senator John Marty (D-MN) and has been passed by the Council of the District of Columbia.
+In 2018, versions of this resolution were introduced in the Minnesota State Senate by veteran Senator John Marty (D-MN) and by Councilmember David Grosso (I-DC) in the Council of the District of Columbia, which passed it unanimously.